AEM Edge Functions aem-edge-functions

 type: selectAemOrigin

 The origin selector rules let you route traffic to your edge functions based on any condition available in the CDN rules engine, such as a specific path, domain, or request header.
+Multiple rules can route different paths to the same edge function.
 See Origin Selectors for the full rule syntax.

 4. Deploy the Configuration deploy-configuration